mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

 22. Root's reopening condition is not met.
 Even at the optimistic native yardstick bootstrap highs, a qualifying candidate must be 1.9614×/1.6144× faster than native on scale-4/8 immutable results while adding the omitted generic parser semantics.
-The offset-return idea names no source for that gain and was not implemented.
+P4's region-slot signed return design names no proved source for that gain and was not implemented.
 23. P4 did not implement its dispatched Sol designs.
 RSR, CISF and CTPT remain unimplemented design evidence.
 Luna substituted F1/F2/F3 in one runtime;
     all 432 genuine JSON mechanism rows are below `1x`.